francocurotto/YDDM-re-old/NOTES.md

 Finish dice object and test.
 Should consider in the future a way to change the crest character at runtime.
-There is a bug where pretty unicode characters overlap with other characters, specifically sword and shield have this problem.\n
+There is a bug where pretty unicode characters overlap with other characters, specifically sword and shield have this problem.

 The next step is to implement the ddm-dice object and test it.
 After that we can go with the player object, the dicepool, and the "dice hand" (maybe change name).